-Urban canopy data collected from the Department of Planning, Land, and Heritage (DPLH) Urban Monitor program for Year 2020 is proposed to be the baseline year of data for this UFS.
+Urban canopy data collected from the DPLH Urban Monitor program for Year 2020 is proposed to be the baseline year of data for this UFS.
 It is expected this data will be updated by DPLH every two years and can be analysed to see the change in canopy cover for trees >3m in height.